delphictech/rest-api-comparison/tests/README.md

 ## Testing

-A testing folder is in place that will test all three of these basic API routes.
-Before creating your PR please make sure all of the unit tests pass.
+Unit tests are in place to make testing these API routes easier.

 To run these unit tests, run your local server at localhost8000